jarble/transpiler/README.md

 		writeln(Y).

-#How to extend the translator
+# How to extend the Prolog translator

 A limited number of translation rules are provided here, but you can easily add your own rules to `transpiler.pl`.
 This is a simplified version of one of its translation rules, implementing the sine function: